Timber Creek, Northern Territory: Pre-European history

-1855: European exploration
+European exploration

+In 1839, HMS Beagle, under the command of Captain John Wickham, sailed into the Victoria River.

 In September 1855, Augustus Charles Gregory and a party of 19 men reached the mouth of the Victoria River.
 The party's schooner, Tom Tough, proceeded along the river, landing near the present town of Timber Creek and a base camp for the expedition was established.
 Gregory named a nearby stream "Timber Creek" on 24 November while seeking timber to make repairs to the boat.

 Gregory inscribed of the dates of this expedition on a large boab tree near the original campsite, located approximately 15 km from the present town; the tree, and the inscription, can still be seen today, and is known as Gregory's Tree.
 The scientific name of the boab, Adansonia gregorii, was named in honour of Gregory.

 20th century development

 A police station was constructed in 1898, and substantially upgraded in 1908 as river traffic grew to service pastoral properties being established in the area.
 In 1911, a depot was established to service the river trade.
 Historical records from the late 19th and early 20th century indicate there were ongoing tensions, and isolated incidents of violence between pastoralist and Aboriginal residents in the area at during this time.

 During World War II growing concerns over a Japanese invasion of northern Australia led to the formation of the 2/1st North Australia Observer Unit, a highly mobile reconnaissance unit led by local Aboriginal guides who knew the local landscape.
 The role of this unit was to report any enemy landings on isolated areas of the coastline.
 The unit was active in the Timber Creek and Victoria River areas, recognised in 1998 with a memorial to the "Nackeroos" – the nickname for those who served with this unique unit – being constructed near the town.
+This unit is the ancestor of the North West Mobile Force which was founded in 1981.

 Traffic passing through Timber Creek increased following the completion of the Ord River Diversion Dam at Kununurra, Western Australia in 1963 and subsequent construction of the road bridge in 1970 across the Victoria River, 82 km east of the town, and sealing of the Victoria Highway in 1974.
 Timber Creek was proclaimed a town on 20 June 1975.